anuragsirish/autonomous-agents/README.md

 # Building Autonomous Agents using Autogen

 This repository is inspired by Andrew NG's Deeplearning course "AI Agentic Design Patterns with AutoGen" which I highly recommend.
+Its been repurposed for Azure Open AI.

 ## Autogen Explained - Framework to build Autonomous Agents